Integrating OAuth into your Rust App

 Mike Lloyd

 Mike is a cyber security engineer who likes building stuff with code, wood, or Legos.
-Among his top interests are Rust, Neovim, Linux, and self-hosting all the things.
-He is a husband and father of four cool kids.
+His top interests are Rust, Neovim, Linux, and self-hosting.

 Rust